Bottling line: Wine bottling process

 The process for bottling wine is largely similar to that for bottling beer, except wine bottles differ in volumes and shapes.
 Traditionally, a cork is used to provide closure to wine bottles.
 After filling, a bottle travels to a corking machine (corker) where a cork is compressed and pushed into the neck of the bottle.
 Whilst this is happening, the corker vacuums the air out of the bottle to form a negative pressure headspace.
 This removes any oxygen from the headspace, which is useful as latent oxygen can ruin the quality of the product via oxidation.
 A negative pressure headspace will also counteract pressure caused by the thermal expansion of the wine, preventing the cork from being forced from the bottle.
 Champagnes and sparkling wines may further be sealed with a muselet, which ensures the cork will not explode off in transit.
 Alternative wine closures such as screw caps are available.

-Some bottling lines incorporate a fill height detector which reject under or over-filled bottles, and also a metal detector.
+Some bottling lines incorporate a fill height detector which rejects under or over-filled bottles, and also a metal detector.

 After filling and corking, a plastic or tin capsule is applied to the neck of the bottle in a capsular.
 Next the bottle enters a labeller where a wine label is applied.
 The product is then packed into boxes and warehoused, ready for sale.